Engineering-Research-and-Development/arise-poc/docs/ARISE_PoC_Tutorial_Extended.md

 -   **Orion LD Context Broker**, the broker as entry point of FIWARE platform using NGSI LD data model.
 Orion LD Context Broker can be external, however to have a black box for testing, it will be included in docker compose in order to have a self-supporting environment.
 -   **MongoDB**, the database that saves the current state of the data passed through the OCB.
 It is used by the Orion LD Context Broker to hold context data information such as data entities, subscriptions and registrations.
--   **Quantum Leap**, this GE  is a REST service for storing, querying and retrieving  NGSI-LD  spatial-temporal data.
-It is subscribed to the Fiware Orion LD Context Broker for each of the OPC UA data monitored.
-QuantumLeap supports the storage of FIWARE NGSI LD data into a time series database.
-More information about the GE can be found in the [user guide](https://github.com/FIWARE-GEs/quantum-leap)
+-   **Mintaka**, The GE Mintaka is a Generic Enabler (GE) of the FIWARE ecosystem designed for time series data storage and management.
+It serves as a lightweight, scalable API that allows the ingestion, querying, and analysis of historical context information from FIWARE Context Brokers.
+More information can be found [here](https://github.com/FIWARE/mintaka/blob/main/README.md).
--   **CrateDB**, persists all OPCUA server data, subscribed via Quantum Leap GE.
-It used as a data sink to hold time-based historical context data, also it offers an HTTP endpoint to interpret time-based data queries.
-CrateDB offers an HTTP Endpoint that can be used to submit SQL queries.
-The endpoint is accessible under <servername:port>/_sql.
-The Admin UI is available on port 4200, while the transport protocol is available on port 4300
+-   **TimescaleDB**,  is a time series database built on PostgreSQL, designed to handle large-scale, time-stamped data efficiently.
+It offers powerful SQL support for managing time series data, with features like automatic data partitioning, real-time aggregation, and advanced query capabilities.
+More information can be found [here](https://docs.timescale.com/).
 -   **Grafana**, visualize data stored in CrateDB, using user-defined dashboards.Grafana is an open source software for time series analytics tool which will be used during this tutorial.
 It integrates with a variety of time-series databases including CrateDB.
 It is available licensed under the Apache License 2.0.
-More information can be found at https://grafana.com/.
+More information can be found [here](https://grafana.com/).